andeya/gust/README.md

 - `gust.RWMutex` is a better generic-type wrapper for `sync.RWMutex` that holds a value.
 - `gust.SyncMap` is a better generic-type wrapper for `sync.Map`.
 - `gust.AtomicValue` is a better generic-type wrapper for `atomic.Value`.
-- `iter` is a package that provides a generic-type iterator type.
+- `iter` is a package that provides a generic-type iterator.
-- `vec` is a toolkit for efficient handling of generic-type slices.
+- `vec` is a package of generic-type functions for slices.
 - `valconv` is a package that provides a generic-type value converter.
-- `digit` is a package that provides generic-type digit operations.
+- `digit` is a package of generic-type functions for digit.
 - and more...

 ### Result